surfstudio/SurfGear/packages/mwwm/README.md

 #### Pass configured Model to WidgetModel

-It is assumed that you already know the basic MWWM use case.
+You probably already know the basic MWWM use case.
 If not, see [this section](#basic-use-case-without-model).

 Declare `Model` instance as an argument for your *WidgetModel* constructor and pass it to its super-constructor.